For a collection of school GeoGebra Mathematics applets, try this app on Android

 Some students may have seen the excellent credit card size information sheet full of mathematical formulae from Loughborough University.
 This is also available as a free app for your mobile phone.

-From MEI and Sigma, an excellent app, Sumaze has puzzles involving arithmetic, inequalities, the modulus function, indices, logarithms and primes.
+From MEI the Sumaze series is outstanding.
+Sumaze is suitable for A Level Mathematicians, age 16+ which has puzzles involving arithmetic, inequalities, the modulus function, indices, logarithms and primes.
 (App Store for iOS and Google Play Store for Android.)

-A second app, Sumaze2! has puzzles on fractions, decimals, percentages, primes and digits.
+A second app, Sumaze2! for students age 14+ has puzzles on fractions, decimals, percentages, primes, and digits.
 (App Store for iPhone and iPad and in Google Play Store for Android.)

 Note the classroom poster available describing both apps.

 We now also have Sumaze Primary, this time a fun educational puzzle game aimed at 4-7-year-olds.
-Visit sumaze.co.uk for more information and links to all the apps in the series.
+Visit sumaze for more information and links to all the apps in the series.

 Emma Bell has written on both here.